Shopping, especially Food Shopping

 Market days – Saturday morning in the piazza in Greve is well worth a visit if only to look.
 But there are a lot of food stalls and of particular interest is the roast chicken and porchetta stall.

-Other useful shops in the piazza in Greve:
+Other useful shops in and around the piazza in Greve:

 Olive wood shop – at the top of the square on the right is a delightful shop where you can buy all sorts of useful little spoons and bowls.
 And there is a beautiful shop selling hand made linen with smocking which is out of the last century except in price.